research—09.20.2024

 FIGURE 6: NCREIF MULTIFAMILY INVESTMENT PERFORMANCE: 10-YEAR TOTAL RETURNS BY SEGMENT

-Chart showing the NCREIF Property Index multifamily subindex (stabilized and unlevered) has performed well over the last decade
+Chart showing the NCREIF Property Index multifamily subindex (stabilized and unlevered) has performed well over

 Going forward, we believe there are several other considerations to bear in mind as a multifamily investor: